Everyone has questions. Here are the most common questions.

 - Call us at 541-426-4524 and our front office staff will get you started and answer any questions.

-- Then, you will receive a phone call with our access clinician to schedule your assessment.
+- Then, you will receive a phone call from our access clinician to schedule your assessment.

 - Once you have an appointment scheduled with us, we will reach out to you and help you in completing any paperwork needed to receive services and explain all the paperwork we need you to complete.